What Is a Web Shell? How to Detect Web Shells and Protect Your Web Server

 There are several inherent challenges in detecting and investigating web shells that analysts should be aware of.
 The heavy use of layered obfuscation techniques can evade static signature-based detections with relative ease while also making it challenging for the analysts to perform manual analysis on PCAPs and web logs.
 Additionally, web shells are passive implants and don’t require regular “keep-alives” with the C2 infrastructure, further avoiding pattern-based detection mechanisms.

-Web shell detection techniques greatly benefit from statistical and anomaly-based analytics.
-To enable this effort, an organization must first gain comprehensive visibility into web traffic patterns and build a baseline of aggregated network traffic flows.
-In this case specifically, HTTP traffic and associated telemetry is key to detecting anomalies which could potentially correspond to web shell interaction by comparing expected inputs (baseline data) versus abuse of dynamic content on a web application.
+- Perform statistical/anomaly-based analytics: Get comprehensive visibility into web traffic patterns to build a baseline of aggregated network traffic flows.
+Compare expected inputs (baseline data) versus abuse of dynamic content on a web application.
 When used in conjunction with an understanding of adversary techniques and operations, powerful, intelligence-informed models can flag potential web shell activity in victim networks.

 Web Shell Deobfuscation